smoores-dev/storyteller/docs/docs/administering.md

 Congrats, you're now a server admin!
 Luckily, the Storyteller backend is pretty straightforward to administer, but there are a few things worth keeping in mind.

+## Setting up the admin user

+When you first run the Storyteller backend, the web interface will prompt you to create an admin user.
+This user will be saved in the database and given all permissions in the system.

 ## Inviting users

 You may wish to invite additional users, such as family members, to your server.